cyberark/conjur-puppet/README.md

 ![Certification Level](https://img.shields.io/badge/Certification%20Level-Certified-6C757D?link=https://github.com/cyberark/community/blob/main/Conjur/conventions/certification-levels.md)

 This repo is a **Certified** project.
-It is officially approved to work with Conjur OSS and DAP as documented.
+It is officially approved to work with Conjur Open Source and Conjur Enterprise as documented.
 For more detailed information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/main/Conjur/conventions/certification-levels.md#community).

 ## Setup